 - Difficulty transitioning from a bottle to cup or straw

 - Poor oral hygiene

 - Sucking habits past 12 months of age (pacifier, thumb, finger)

 - Difficulty enunciating certain sounds

 - Facial pain

-When OMDs are not treated into adulthood, even more symptoms can develop.
+When OMDs are not treated into adulthood, even more symptoms can develop, such as:

 - Obstructive sleep apnea, snoring, or other airway obstruction problems